-- 83. An entity shall present in profit or loss insurance revenue arising from the groups of insurance contracts issued.
-Insurance revenue shall depict the provision of services arising from the group of insurance contracts at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those services.
-Paragraphs B120-B127 specify how an entity measures insurance revenue. - 84.
-An entity shall present in profit or loss insurance service expenses arising from a group of insurance contracts issued, comprising incurred claims (excluding repayments of investment components), other incurred insurance service expenses and other amounts as described in paragraph 103(b). - 85.
-Insurance revenue and insurance service expenses presented in profit or loss shall exclude any investment components.
-An entity shall not present premium information in profit or loss if that information is inconsistent with paragraph 83. - 86.
-An entity may present the income or expenses from a group of reinsurance contracts held (see paragraphs 60-70A), other than insurance finance income or expenses, as a single amount; or the entity may present separately the amounts recovered from the reinsurer and an allocation of the premiums paid that together give a net amount equal to that single amount.
-If an entity presents separately the amounts recovered from the reinsurer and an allocation of the premiums paid, it shall: - (a) treat reinsurance cash flows that are contingent on claims on the underlying contracts as part of the claims that are expected to be reimbursed under the reinsurance contract held;
+- An entity shall present in profit or loss insurance revenue arising from the groups of insurance contracts issued.
+Insurance revenue shall depict the provision of coverage and other services arising from the group of insurance contracts at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those services.
+Paragraphs B120-B127 specify how an entity measures insurance revenue. - An entity shall present in profit or loss insurance service expenses arising from a group of insurance contracts issued, comprising incurred claims (excluding repayments of investment components), other incurred insurance service expenses and other amounts as described in paragraph 103(b). - 85 Insurance revenue and insurance service expenses presented in profit or loss shall exclude any investment components.
+An entity shall not present premium information in profit or loss if that information is inconsistent with paragraph 83. - An entity may present the income or expenses from a group of reinsurance contracts held (see paragraphs 60-70), other than insurance finance income or expenses, as a single amount; or the entity may present separately the amounts recovered from the reinsurer and an allocation of the premiums paid that together give a net amount equal to that single amount.
+If an entity presents separately the amounts recovered from the reinsurer and an allocation of the premiums paid, it shall: - (a) treat reinsurance cash flows that are contingent on claims on the underlying contracts as part of the claims that are expected to be reimbursed under the reinsurance contract held; - (b) treat amounts from the reinsurer that it expects to receive that are not contingent on claims of the underlying contracts (for

-- (b) treat amounts from the reinsurer that it expects to receive that are not contingent on claims of the underlying contracts (for example, some types of ceding commissions) as a reduction in the premiums to be paid to the reinsurer; - (ba) treat amounts recognised relating to recovery of losses applying paragraphs 66(c)(i)-(ii) and 66A-66B as amounts recovered from the reinsurer; and - (c) not present the allocation of premiums paid as a reduction in revenue.
+- example, some types of ceding commissions) as a reduction in the premiums to be paid to the reinsurer; and - (c) not present the allocation of premiums paid as a reduction in revenue.